Pou Temara: Early life

+Temara was born in 1948, the son of George Temara, a WWII veteran of the Māori Battalion, and Puti (Nani) Tinimēne.
+He was his mother's first child and so, as was common Māori practice in those times, was raised by her parents, Tamahou Tinimēne and Pareraututu.
+When he was about 10 months old, his grandparents and he moved from Ruatāhuna to a small clearing in the Te Urewera forest between Maungapōhatu and Rūātoki, where there was just the three of them.
+They lived in a dwelling made of forest materials, with an earth floor, where, in observance of tapu, they did not eat inside, but cooked and ate in a lean-to outside.
+When he was eight years old, and having spoken only Māori, they moved back to Ruatāhuna, where he attended Huiarau Native School and learnt English for the first time.
+When he was 15, he went to Wesley College in Auckland as a boarder.
+He did teacher training at the Wellington College of Education, then studied at Victoria University of Wellington, during which time he also worked at the Gear Meat Company works in Petone.
+His uncle Makarini Temara was on the first Waitangi Tribunal in 1975.

 Professional life

 Temara has been a member of the Waitangi Tribunal since 2008 and is currently chair of the Repatriation Advisory Panel at Museum of New Zealand Te Papa Tongarewa.
 He is a member of the Tūhoe Waikaremoana Māori Trust Board and chair of Te Hui Ahurei a Tūhoe within his iwi (tribe), Ngāi Tūhoe.
 He is a member of the Tekau-mā-rua, having first been appointed by Kīngi Tūheitia.

 Television

 He was the presenter of Korero Mai, Television New Zealand's first Māori language series.